• Skip to primary navigation

 Specialty: Internal Medicine

-Dr. Paul Gorman is professor in the Department of Medicine and the Department of Medical Informatics and Clinical Epidemiology at Oregon Health & Science University (OHSU).
-He is also assistant dean for rural medical education.
-A fellow of the American College of Physicians and a fellow of the American College of Medical Informatics, he is board-certified in internal medicine and serves on the teaching faculty at OHSU as well as at Providence Portland Medical Center.
+Dr. Paul Gorman, recently retired, is professor emeritus in the Department of Medical Informatics and Clinical Epidemiology at Oregon Health & Science University (OHSU).
+He previously served as assistant dean for rural medical education at OHSU.
+A fellow of the American College of Physicians and a fellow of the American College of Medical Informatics, he is board-certified in internal medicine.

 David McLanahan, MD